How Much Can You Withdraw From Your Retirement Portfolio?

 However, the market returns of the past are making investors question the 4 percent rule.
 Some financial advisors worry that 4 percent is too aggressive of a withdrawal rate.
 As a result, many now recommend a 3 percent withdrawal rate.

 When Bengen performed the benchmark 4 percent study in 1994, the return you could get from conservative investments like bonds, CDs, and Treasury bills was decent.
-Then, in April 2012, the return on these conservative investments was next to nothing.
+However, in April 2012, the return on these conservative investments was next to nothing.

 At the same time, inflation was also next to nothing.
 It's appropriate that "safe returns" are aligned with inflation.
 In other words, returns relative to inflation are similar, even though the raw numbers have changed.

-What About Lower Portfolio Values?
+Lower Portfolio Values

-That's partly why today's financial advisers are telling people to plan for a 3 percent withdrawal rate.
+That's partly why today's financial advisors are telling people to plan for a 3 percent withdrawal rate.
 This advice follows the idea of "hope for the best, plan for the worst."
 Plan your necessary expenses at 3 percent.
 If stocks tumble and you're forced to withdraw 4 percent to cover your bills, you'll still be safe.
 This means that the same $1 million portfolio will generate you an income of $30,000 per year rather than $40,000.

 Your expenses in retirement might also be lower than you think.
 Once your mortgage is paid and your children are earning money, your bills will be much smaller.
 Your tax rate during retirement might also decrease.